THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • LEARN MORE ABOUT OUR DISTRIBUTION

-In 2023, Moncler launched the first ever Moncler Collection Summer, creating a new space for the brand to serve Moncler customers all year around and celebrating Moncler summer in style by focusing on core items, from puffer to lightweight jackets, all the way into cut & sewn, beachwear and more.
+In 2024, Moncler continued its exploration with the Moncler Collection Spring-Summer, enhancing the brand’s ability to serve its customers all year around.
+Encompassing elegant city-driven attire, tuned into Moncler’s technical codes, the collection focused on more sophisticated and clean lines, while continuously evolving core items, from puffer to lightweight jackets, all the way into cut & sewn, beachwear and more.

 The Group has always been looking for new ways to understand, communicate and engage with its consumer base as well as interact with new and existing communities.